nullstone-io/terraform-provider-ns/website/docs/d/app_env.markdown

 ## Attributes Reference

-* `version` - The version configured in nullstone for the application in the specific environment.
+* `version` - The version of the latest deployment of this application in the specific environment.
+* `commit_sha` - The commit SHA of the latest deployment of this application in this specific environment.